 Green Peas Varieties

-Sweet peas have a sweet flavor and are what you purchase at the grocery store in a can.
+English peas have a sweet flavor and are what you purchase at the grocery store in a can.
 The pods are not edible, but the peas are delicious.
+They’re sometimes sold as garden or shelling peas.

-Snow peas are good for cooking in Asian cuisine.
+Snow peas are often used in some types of Asian cuisine.
 They have both edible peas and pods.
 The pods are flat which makes them easy to recognize.
-A lot of people like to snack on snow peas too.
+A lot of people like to snack on snow peas fresh.

 Snap peas are another type of pea that some people use as a snack and in a stir-fry.
 Both the pods and peas are edible.
 The main difference is that the peas in snap peas are larger than those in snow peas.

-It is recommended to start your garden beds in the fall.
-This will give you time to till up the ground, apply compost, and mulch as well.
+Start your garden beds in the fall.
+This will give you time to till up the ground, apply compost, and mulch.

 If you didn’t start your beds in the fall, that’s okay.
-Just till the ground as early as you can and apply compost to work into the soil.
+Just till the ground as early as you can and work compost into the soil.

 You’ll also need to decide if you want to plant your peas in a regular garden bed or a raised bed.
 If your soil doesn’t drain well, then it might be better to plant your peas in raised beds.